 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
-Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? $\boxtimes$

-Discussion (a-f): There will not be an impact on this environmental factor as a result of expanding the geographic area in which a highway oriented sign could be placed.

-XVII.
-UTILITIES AND SERVICE SYSTEMS: Would the project: a.
-Exceed wastewater treatment $\square$ $\square$ requirements of the applicable Regional Water Quality Control Board? b.
-Require or result in the construction of new water or wastewater treatment facilities or expansion of existing $\boxtimes$ facilities, the construction of which could cause significant environmental effects? c.
-Require or result in the construction of new storm water drainage facilities or $\square$ expansion of existing facilities, the construction of which could cause significant environmental effects? d.
-Have sufficient water supplies available to serve the project from existing $\square$ entitlements and resources, or are new or expanded entitlements needed? e.
-Result in a determination by the wastewater treatment provider which serves or may serve the project that it $\square$ $\square$ has adequate capacity to serve the projects projected demand in addition to the providers existing commitments?
+Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
+Discussion (a-f): There will not be an important the geographic area in which a highway of or as a result of expanding XV VII.
+UTILITIES AND SERVICE SYSTE MS: Would the e project: a.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b.
+Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes c.
+Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes d.
+Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? e.
+Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the projects projected demand in addition to the providers existing commitments? \boxtimes

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
-Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? $\boxtimes$ g.
-Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$ a.
-Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below selfsustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g.
+Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes Discussion: There will not be an impact of geographic area in which a highway orient result of expar nding the XV /III.
+MANDATORY FINDINGS OF SIG NIFICANCE a.
+Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+Discussion: There will not be an impact or geographic area in which a highway orient result of expan ding the b. individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+Discussion: There will not be an impact on this environmental factor as a result of expanding the geographic area in which a highway oriented sign could be placed. nding the